Nathanb-ecam/DeviceConfigurator/README.md

 Listens to the live messages of the latest configured device (storing cid and topic in sharedPreferences)

 ## problems
-Currently, the cid is stored in SharedPreferences
+Currently, the cid is stored in SharedPreferences<br/>
 The are bugs when attempting to configure two devices in a row (without restarting the app)